kaiachain/caver-js/README.md

 }
 ```

-The above example uses `Promise` when sending a signed transaction to the Klaytn.
+The above example uses `Promise` when sending a signed transaction to the kaia.
 You can also use `event emitter` like below.

 ```
 caver.rpc.klay.sendRawTransaction(signed).on('transactionHash', function(hash){